monojit18/ValidateOCRApp/Readme.md

 ## Application Code

 ### ValidateOCRApp - Main Function

 #### Blob Trigger

-​			Blob trigger function with an initialized Orchestrator client argument.
+Blob trigger function with an initialised Orchestrator client argument.
 This client will be responsible for initiation 			of an Orchestrator function which subsequently would flow through.

 ```c#
 [FunctionName("ValidateOCRAppStart")]